 - Attending regular check-ups to make sure your COPD is well controlled.
-See separate leaflet called Chronic Obstructive Pulmonary Disease for further information.
+See the separate leaflet called Chronic Obstructive Pulmonary Disease (COPD) for further information.

 - It is very important to have the recommended vaccinations (flu (influenza) vaccination and pneumococcal vaccination) to help reduce the risk of these infections.

 Most flare-ups (exacerbations) respond well to treatment and your symptoms will return to your usual level after about 7-10 days.